hspt-management-sys/HospitalManagementSystem/README.md

 3. Install Dependencies
 pip install -r requirements.txt
 4. Configure Database (Optional)
-By default, SQLite is used.
+By default, dbSQLite is used.

 To use MySQL, update DATABASES in hospital_management/settings.py.